-We achieved further sales of our neuromate® stereotactic robot which is used for functional neurosurgery.
+We achieved further sales of our neuromate[®] stereotactic robot which is used for functional neurosurgery.
 In France, the neurosurgery department of Centre Hospitalier Universitaire Pasteur in Nice completed their first procedures using the robot, whilst a unit was also sold to a hospital in Toulouse.
 There were robots supplied for the first time to Germany and the Middle East.
-Multiple other opportunities exist, and the robot, together with our neuroinspireTM surgical planning software, used in the planning of Deep Brain Stimulation (DBS) procedures, are being shown at key international congresses.
+Multiple other opportunities exist, and the robot, together with our neuroinspire[TM] surgical planning software, used in the planning of Deep Brain Stimulation (DBS) procedures, are being shown at key international congresses.

-We are also supplying devices to deliver therapies directly into the brain and expanding our product range by pursuing development work on devices capable of delivering an expanded range of therapies for treatment of neuro degenerative conditions.
-A key success for our dental business was the continuing growth of our LaserPFMTM frameworks, which are dental structures for crowns and bridges that are created from cobalt chrome powder using an additive manufacturing process.
+We are also supplying devices to deliver therapies directly into the brain and expanding our product range by pursuing development work on devices capable of delivering an expanded range of therapies for treatment of neuro degenerative conditions. inVia Raman microscopes are used for analytical applications as diverse as pharmaceutical, forensic science, nanotechnology and semiconductors

+A key success for our dental business was the continuing growth of our LaserPFM[TM] frameworks, which are dental structures for crowns and bridges that are created from cobalt chrome powder using an additive manufacturing process.
 Production levels were at record levels during the year and, with increasing concerns about the traceability of materials used in dental products sourced globally, the certified products that we offer are increasingly attractive.
 We also continue to benefit from the decision to offer a central manufacturing facility to users of non-Renishaw scanning systems.